Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NlIVwoRqjVk,733.1324,779.1784.md

 # [May 15th, 2020 Q&A](../2020-05-15.md)
 ## Q&A: Will we get more than one body slot?
 https://youtube.com/embed/NlIVwoRqjVk?autoplay=1&start=733&end=780
-This question was possibly duplicated with a more recent answer: [May 4th, 2021 Livestream Q&A: Will there be a new body slot?](./yt-80Ajx6Ml2Aw.md) [https://www.youtube.com/watch?v=80Ajx6Ml2Aw](https://www.youtube.com/watch?v=80Ajx6Ml2Aw)
+This question was possibly duplicated with a more recent answer: [July 13th, 2021 Livestream Q&A: Any chance we can get another Body Slot?](./yt-UuhHtf0yr64.md) [https://www.youtube.com/watch?v=UuhHtf0yr64](https://www.youtube.com/watch?v=UuhHtf0yr64)

 ### Topics